 Before we dive into these threats, we want to put them in an overall context.

-Beekeepers around the country and around the world keep bees successfully.
+Beekeepers around the country and the world keep bees successfully.
 Many first-year beekeepers are successful too.
-After, all successful beekeepers have to start with their first year!
+After all, all successful beekeepers have to start with their first year!

 Some are very serious and can threaten your colony.
 Others are problematic but can be resolved.
-Others still resolve themselves through natural processes.
+Others still resolve themselves through natural processes or through the efforts of your bees.

-Some are entirely avoidable, others are not avoidable but are curable.
-There are issues listed here that experienced beekeepers have never seen and others that virtually all will see at some point.
+Some are entirely avoidable, and others are unavoidable but are curable.
+Some problems are never seen by some beekeepers, even experienced beekeepers, and others that virtually all will see at some point.

 While the number of threats may be discouraging, as a beekeeper you have many options as to how you help your bees avoid or recover from them.
 In short, our goal here is to educate, not discourage.